 ornmentation for violinists

-I will mostly share with you what I have found out about Corelli, but lets start with an example by Tartini: (you may want to open the video in a new tab.)
+I would like to share with you what I have found out about Corelli, but lets start with an example by Tartini: (you may want to open the video in a new tab.)

 Adagio from varie de plusiurs facons differentes by Tartini.
 Performed by Genevieve Gilardeau Baroque Violin and Lucas Harris Baroque Lute at the Beaches Baroque concert in Toronto Sept 2009